dglassbrenner1/my-posts-on-fraud-detection/index.md

 Having read a lot of material explaining machine learning in non-specific terms, I am most interested in:

-•	a clear understanding of the models, metrics, and assorted techniques commonly used in fraud detection, and
+-	a clear understanding of the models, metrics, and assorted techniques commonly used in fraud detection,

-•	what sets supervised learning for fraud detection apart from supervised learning in general (such as the extreme class imbalance, and the different costs for false positives vs false negatives).
+-	what sets supervised learning for fraud detection apart from supervised learning in general (such as the extreme class imbalance, and the different costs for false positives vs false negatives), and

+- what types of business objectives can we solve?

 When possible, I’d also like to have a visual understanding (yeah, right).

 I’ll be working with the synthetic dataset from the Fraud Detection Handbook.[^1] It’s designed to mirror real-world transaction streams and already includes several engineered features.
 Crucially, it simulates two common fraud scenarios—compromised point-of-sale devices and compro-mised cards—so I can see how models react to different attack patterns.
 I'll refer to this handbook in my series of posts as the "Handbook".

+To get the juices flowing, let's think about business objectives.
+In general terms, you want to catch as much fraud as possible, while minimizing false alarms.
+And you have limited resources with which to catch fraud.
+You have fraud analysts who can investigate a certain number of suspicious transactions (or cards with suspicious transactions) per day.
+And there are different costs for missing fraud vs incurring false alarms.
+Thinking more specifically, you might want to ask:

+- I have fraud analysts who can can collectively review x cards with suspicious transactions per hour.
+How much fraud can I catch (what percent of volume or dollars) with these resources?
+How many false alarms will I incur to do this?
+What if I increased my investigative capacity (hired more fraud analysts)?

+- Given our current transaction volume, what's the smallest total fraud-related cost (including the cost of fraud itself and the amount I spend investigating suspicious transactions) I would need to spend?
+How many investigators would I need to achieve it?

+- How much money will your proposed fraud detection scheme save me?

+- How rapidly can your proposed fraud detection scheme respond to changing patterns of fraud?

+- And, for all of the above, how confident are you in your estimates?
+What kinds of qualifiers and bounds would you need to put on your answers to be, say, 95% confident that your estimates will hold going forward?

+Some of these questions will surely be easier to answer than others.

 Here is a first post, on models commonly used for fraud detection and who uses them: [Commonly used supervised learning models](1-commonly-used-models.md).